gsqlcmd allows synchronizing data across databases on different database server platforms.

 Here is the code of the select-table31-to-table32.sql used to select new and changed rows only:

-This topic showed the way to synchronize new and changed rows only using columns of the rowversion data type specific to SQL Server.
+This topic showed how to synchronize new and changed rows only using row version columns.

-The main benefit of this way is a minimal and non-destructive change of the underlying tables.
-You need to add to tables a single column of the rowversion data type.
+The main benefit of this way is a minimal and safe change of the underlying tables.
+In SQL Server, you need to add a single column of the rowversion data type to tables.

 Also, this is only the way to synchronize data across Microsoft SQL Server Compact databases as they do not support triggers discussed below.

-Another way to select new and updated rows only is to use columns that contain the creation or last update time.
+Another way to select new and updated rows is to use columns containing the creation or last update time.

 The challenge is to create such fields and triggers for all tables to be synchronized.